zendesk/custom-sunshine-conversations-ios-ui/README.md

 ## Part Two: adding messaging to the app
 Now that we've defined the UI for our messaging application, we can call Smooch's core messaging methods to add functionality.

-### 1. Integrating Smooch
+### 1. Integrate Smooch

-See this [guide](https://docs.smooch.io/guide/native-ios-sdk/) for adding the Smooch framework to your app, but here's a quick start.
+See this [guide](https://docs.smooch.io/guide/native-ios-sdk/) for adding the Smooch framework to your app.
+We've included a quick start here.
 We'll assume you have [Cocoapods](https://cocoapods.org/).
 In the terminal:
-- Run `pod init`
+- run `pod init`
-- Add `pod 'Smooch'` to the _Podfile_
+- add `pod 'Smooch'` to the _Podfile_
-- Run `pod install`
+- run `pod install`
-- Follow the instructions in the terminal for re-opening the project in Xcode
+- follow the instructions in the terminal for re-opening the project in Xcode.

 Now in _AppDelegate.swift_ AND _ViewController.swift_, import Smooch: